kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 With a JSON (or YAML) interface to packages, developers don't have to dig through low-level docs, or track down the maintainers of Service A, B, or C to learn how to deploy their software in each of these different ways.
 They just use the arguments of the package to get their environments the way they want it.

-To continue working with Kurtosis by using packages that have already been written, take a look through our [code examples][code-examples] docs.
+To continue working with Kurtosis by using packages that have already been written, take a look through our [code examples][code-examples].

-To learn how to write your own package, continue to our guide on [writing your first package][write-your-first-package].
+To learn how to write your own package, check out our guide on [writing your first package][write-your-first-package].

 <!-- !!!!!!!!!!!!!!!!!!!!!!!!!!!
 ONLY LINKS BELOW HERE !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! -->